 Mount Shuksan, North Cascades NP

-Giant Sequoia Grove in Yosemite NP, California
+Marilyn in a Giant Sequoia Grove in Yosemite NP, California

-High in the San Juan Rockies in southwest Colorado
+Marilyn and I, high in the San Juan Rockies in southwest Colorado

 Black Canyon of the Gunnison NP